 Build data aggregation with StreamX

-Data aggregation involves collecting data from various sources and combining them to create new entities, offering a unified view or summary.
+Data aggregation involves collecting and combining data from various sources to create new entities, offering a unified view or summary.
 When composite data parts are spread across multiple systems, managing the data flows can become complex.
-StreamX addresses this issue by offering a central assembly point and delivering precomputed data to the web server.
+StreamX addresses this issue by offering a central assembly point and delivering pre-computed data to the web server.

 This tutorial covers the following topics: